 After traveling to North Carolina with Michael Gordon, Milwaukee Bucks Traumatology, studies conducted between Thursday and Friday of last week did not yield the best results for Carlos Delfino.

-"The reality is that the fracture was found in August marked a setback in recovery.
+"The reality is that the fracture was found in August marked a setback in the recovery.
 Still there and I will have to go into the operating room again to try to resolve the situation, "said the player.

 The "successful" surgery conducted by the Dr. Martin O'Malley in May, where a plaque on bone and two vertical screws placed today are a setback for evolution.

-They have already spent more than three months since the fracture was discovered and in different ways attempted to activate the bone but none seems to have worked as expected.
+Have been over three months since the fracture was discovered and they tried different ways to activate the bone but none seems to have worked as expected.

-Therefore, wait a development that fails would be in vain and will have to act more aggressive on the injury to try to improve the current situation.
+Therefore, wait a development that would not come in vain and will have to act more aggressive on the injury to try to improve the current situation.

 "I'm frustrated because I did all the homework but my body did not respond as expected ...
-I remain optimistic," said Carlos, who is totally confident.
+I remain optimistic," Carlos is fully confident that he said.

 Upon completion of the new intervention, the estimated recovery time is four to six months.

-Finally, Carlos said a few words about their internal process to such news and reiterating optimism returned as soon as possible.
+Finally, Carlos said a few words about its internal process to such news and reiterating optimism returned as soon as possible.

 "Now I have to be calm and open to the choice of the professional who can help in the recovery of my injury.
 This was worse than I expected but I'm sure I'll return to the court. "